-Figure 3-5, Page 33 shows a finished installation for temporary service, using a meter post.
-The service is underground from a CEL pole, handhole, manhole, or pad-mounted transformer; Conductors placed in the trench bring the power to the base of the post.
+Figure 3-5 shows a finished installation for temporary service, using a meter post.
+The service is fed underground from a CEL pole, handhole, manhole, or pad-mounted transformer; Conductors placed in the trench bring the power to the base of the post.
 From the post, the service to the building is usually underground, but could be overhead.
 The customer provides everything shown, except the meter.

-3.4 BUSINESS, INDUSTRIAL OR MULTI-FAMILY RESIDENTIAL BUILDING SERVICES, SINGLE PHASE OR THREE PHASE (400 A or greater, 120/240V, 208Y/120V or 480Y/277V)
+3.4 BUSINESS, INDUSTRIAL OR MULTI-FAMILY RESIDENTIAL BUILDING SERVICES, SINGLE PHASE OR THREE PHASE (greater than 400 A, 120/240V, 208Y /120V or 480Y /277V)

-The customer shall be responsible for installing the primary conduit, secondary conduit, the precast transformer box pad, ground grid and the service conductors in the conduit, from the transformer to the building, as detailed in Figures 3-10 (Page 38) and 3-11 (Page 39).
-CEL shall be responsible for providing and installing the padmount transformer at the customer's site.
+The customer shall be responsible for installing the primary conduit, secondary conduit, the precast transformer box pad, ground grid and the service conductors in the conduit, from the transformer to the building, as detailed in Figures 3-10 and 3-11.
+CEL shall be responsible for providing and installing the pad-mounted transformer, and all primary cable and connections at the customer's site.

-3.4.1 Safety and Work Clearances around Transformers and Padmount Switchgear Clearances from pad mount transformers to structures are measured from the nearest metal portion of the transformer, to the structure or any overhang.
+3.4.1 Safety and Work Clearances around Transformers and Pad-mounted Switchgear

+Clearances from pad-mounted transformers to structures are measured from the nearest metal portion of the transformer, to the structure or any overhang.
 The minimum clearance from a building or any other structure to the rear and sides of the transformer is 3 feet.
-A minimum clearance of 10 feet of level working space is required at the front of the padmount transformer.
+A minimum clearance of 10 feet of level working space is required at the front of the pad-mounted transformer (the side on which the doors open).
 Landscaping and other obstructions must not encroach upon these clearances.
 A path to access the transformer shall be maintained at all times.
-Refer to Figure 3-6 (Page 34), 3-7 (Page 35) and 3-8 (Page 36) for additional clearance requirements in the area around padmount transformers.
+Refer to Figure 3-6, 3-7, and 3-8 for additional clearance requirements in the area around pad-mounted transformers.

-When it is necessary to install padmount switchgear at a site, a minimum of 10' of clearance on all sides shall be maintained.
+When it is necessary to install pad-mounted switchgear at a site, a minimum of 10' of clearance on all sides shall be maintained.